content-strategy-forum/csf-glossary/interface-text.md

 published: true
 layout: definition

-figure:
-	- fig_slug: placeholder
+fig_slug: placeholder
-	-	alt: A placeholder.
+fig_alt: A placeholder.
 Huzza!
-	-	caption: A belle figure of mysterious nature.
+fig_caption: A belle figure of mysterious nature.

 issue_id: 9
 term: Interface text
 term_slug: interface-text

 meta_description: Short strings of text (1-5 words) used in digital interfaces to guide exploration, text input, personalization, and the like.
 Not the same as microcopy.

-tags:

 summary: The auxiliary text elements used in interface design — headers, labels, feedback messages, menu items, et cetera — that help people navigate and use application interfaces, whether for websites, mobile applications, kiosks, wearable devices, appliance panels, analog/digital dashboards or what have you.